irmen/prog8/docs/source/portingguide.rst

 Memory Map
 ----------

-Zero page
+zeropage
 =========
-#. *Absolute requirement:* Provide three times 2 consecutive bytes (i.e. three 16-bit pointers) in the Zero page that are free to use at all times.
+#. *Absolute requirement:* Provide three times 2 consecutive bytes (i.e. three 16-bit pointers) in the zeropage that are free to use at all times.
 #.
-Provide list of any additional free Zero page locations for a normal running system (basic + Kernal enabled)
+Provide list of any additional free zeropage locations for a normal running system (BASIC + Kernal enabled)
 #.
-Provide list of any additional free Zero page locations when basic is off, but floating point routines should still work
+Provide list of any additional free zeropage locations when BASIC is off, but floating point routines should still work
 #.
-Provide list of any additional free Zero page locations when only the Kernal remains enabled
+Provide list of any additional free zeropage locations when only the Kernal remains enabled

 Only the three 16-bit pointers are absolutely required to be able to use prog8 on the system.
-But more known available Zero page locations mean smaller and faster programs.
+But more known available zeropage locations mean smaller and faster programs.

 RAM, ROM, I/O